 Our main motivation for seeking volunteers is to find like-minded people to build our network and develop our project.
 We are passionate about creating change in the world and want to learn and teach as much as possible about the amazing technologies that exist for improving the quality of life of everyone.
 We believe that sharing of knowledge is fundamental to achieving this and hence we will offer everything developed within our project free to anyone who is interested.
 We hope that our volunteers can help spread this knowledge.

-We have a 6-bedroom communal house which can accommodate around 5-6 volunteers.
-We also have spare mattresses and a hammock for additional people although it is difficult to cater for more than a total of 10 people.
+We have a 6-bedroom communal house which can accommodate up to 4-5 volunteers.
 We will provide a bed and have most basic bedding (sheets, blankets, mosquito nets etc.).
 You are welcome to bring your own sleeping bag etc. Our house is mostly bug-proof, so mosquito nets are not really required.
 Although the weather is generally hot during the day it gets cold at night, so a good blanket and some warm clothes are required.
-We have showers (cold water only at the moment) and latrine toilets.
-We will try to make you as comfortable as possible during your stay and you will be living as we do.
+We have showers (hot water) and latrine toilets.
 We have electricity from the hydroelectric plant (and power from the grid or solar panels as back-up).
 We have wifi internet that is quite reliable and fast enough for Skype etc.

 We are located near Pichanaki in Chanchamayo, Junin.
 This area is the primary coffee-growing in Peru and is very agricultural (also growing lots of bananas, pineapples, corn etc).
 There is not a well-established tourist industry and the natural jungle areas are still hard to access.
 However, tourist attractions in the region include waterfalls, boat rides on the rivers, butterfly parks and visits to native communities.
-On our land we have a beautiful river were we can swim most of the year, some forested areas and some natural jungle (with lots of avocado, cacao and coffee plants).
+On our land we have a beautiful river were we can swim most of the year, some forested areas and some natural jungle (with lots of avocado trees).
 There is a large biodiversity of plants, insects/butterflies, birds and animals.
 We have seen monkeys, squirrels, snakes, toucans, parrots, glowing worms and many different weird and wonderful insects!
 In our spare time we enjoy solving the world´s problems with passionate debates, watching documentaries and movies, dancing salsa, talking around the campfire and pursuing our own hobbies (reading, sewing, craft, coding...).
-Sometimes we have very little time for such social activities, need to travel to Lima, or have family commitments.
+Sometimes we have very little time for such social activities, need to travel, or have family commitments.
 In these times, volunteers will need to fend for themselves.
-We will let ou know if we expect such commitments while you are here.
+We will let you know if we expect such commitments while you are here.

 Eingeschränkter Internet Zugang